-At King’s we strive to offer inclusive Career Services that reflect the diversity of our student population and acknowledge issues of educational and employment disparity.
+At King’s we strive to offer inclusive career services that reflect the diversity of our student population and acknowledge issues of educational and employment disparity.
 As a King’s international student you have access to the full range of career resources and supports both here at King’s and at Western.
 We recognize that you may have additional questions and concerns in your career development process.

-Get help and information about applying for work permits, information about the International Work Experience Program and employment on and off campus.
+Get help and information about applying for work permits and employment and volunteering on and off campus.

 Learn about how looking for work in Canada may be different than in your home country.
 Begin to understand what employers are looking for and what your rights are as an employee.

 King’s has partnered with Devant to offer specialized career support services for our international students, and give you the knowledge, tools, and connections to successfully engage with Canadian employers and get hired.